-Carl Sagan Explains How Stars Are Born, Live, and Die
+Carl Sagan Explains How Stars Are Born, Live, Die, and Give Us Life

 “We are made by the atoms and the stars… our matter and our form are determined by the cosmos of which we are a part.”

 Carl Sagan (November 9, 1934–December 20, 1996) was a tireless champion of reason, a shamanic storyteller who conveyed the whimsy of science, and frequently traversed the metaphysical in his great wisdom on such larger-than-science questions as the essence of spirituality and the meaning of life.
 At his finest, Sagan married the two — the enchantment of metaphysical mystery and the rigor of reason — to ignite the transcendent experience of curiosity quenched that is science.

 In this sublime short excerpt from his recently remastered Cosmos series, Sagan does just that as he explains how stars are born, live, die, and give us life: